Taimoorkhan1122/careers/requirments.md

 # Requirment No 01

-- User can log in or Join for an account either for a recruiter or as an applicant.
+- User can log in or sign up for an account either for a recruiter or as an applicant.
 - sign up form include first and last name, email, password
 - Join now button for sign up form
 - sign in form include email and password and log in button

 # Requirment No 02